SNRLab/SensorizedNeedleRobot/stage_control/README.md

 ## Topics
 - */stage/global_velocity*: A std_msgs/msg/Float64 message to set the velocity of both the hardware and virtual stage, or whichever one is active.

+## Command Service
+The ```/stage/controller/global_command``` service accepts *stage_control_interfaces/srv/ControllerCommand* messages which contains a *std_msgs/msg/String* command message.
+The command message can have the following values:
+ - **ABORT**: Immediately stop the motion of the x and z joints for both the virtual and hardware stage
+ - **zero**: Sets the current position of the virtual and hardware stage's joints as the new zero position

 ## Physical Stage